alan-turing-institute/clean-air-infrastructure/README.md

 ## Training models

-To train a model you can run a model fitting entrypoint:
+To train a model on your local machine you can run a model fitting entrypoint:

 ```bash
 python containers/entrypoints/model_fitting/model_fitting.py --secretfile $SECRETS